-In 2017, changes in actuarial assumptions included (i) the expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022 and with small adjustments made to the Mortality Table for disabled lives; (ii) the wage inflation assumption was reduced from 3.75% to 3.25%; (iii) adjustments to withdrawal rates, preretirement mortality rates, disability rates and service retirement rates to more closely reflect actual experience; and (iv) the percentage of active member disabilities assumed to be in the line of duty was increased from 6.00% to 7.00%.
+In 2017, changes in actuarial assumptions included:

+- (i) The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
+Small adjustments made to the Mortality Table for disabled lives. - (ii) The wage inflation assumption was reduced from 3.75% to 3.25%. - (iii) Withdrawal rates, preretirement mortality rates, disability rates and service retirement were also adjusted to reflect actual experience more closely. - (iv) The percentage of active member disabilities assumed to be in the line of duty was increased from 6.00% to 7.00%.